 Gillian Erlenborn is a sophomore Music Education major at Westminster Choir College of Rider University.
 She is from Martinsville, New Jersey, and began her musical career under the tutelage of Nathan Brewer when she was 5 years old.
 Gillian has studied classical vocal music, musical theater, cello, handbells, and piano.
 Favorite theatre credits include; Belle (Beauty and The Beast), Robin (Godspell), Millie (Thoroughly Modern Millie), Little Red Riding Hood (Into The Woods), and Snoopy (You’re a Good Man, Charlie Brown).
 In addition to her studies, Gillian also serves as the Handbell Director at Middlebush Reformed Church in Middlebush, New Jersey.

-Lauren Johnson is a rising senior at Westminster Choir College.
-She studies Music Education and Sacred Music, and is a part of the school’s five-year BM/MAT program.
-She has worked as the Director of Children’s Music at Brookside Community Church for the past two and a half years and is excited to continue sharing her love of music with children here at RexArts.
+Lauren Johnson is the K-5 General Music/Choral and Beginning Band Teacher at H.B.
+Milnes Elementary School in Fair Lawn, NJ.
+She studied Music Education and Sacred Music at Westminster Choir College and has enjoyed teaching, music, and theatre her entire life!
+She is excited to continue sharing her love of musical theatre with children at RexArts for her second summer here.
 Some of her favorite roles include Maria (The Sound of Music), Eliza Doolittle (My Fair Lady), and Sarah (Guys and Dolls).

 Danielle Maggio holds a Master of Arts degree in Ethnomusicology from the University of Pittsburgh and a Bachelor of Arts degree in Cultural Studies from Columbia College Chicago.
 She is currently a PhD Candidate in the Music department at the University of Pittsburgh where she does applied work that links youth development with politically empowered music of the African Diaspora.
 Danielle began her training in the theatre arts twenty years ago at Act One Theatre School and Pittsburgh Musical Theatre.
 She has written, directed and choreographed for The City Theatre (Pittsburgh, PA), YACK (Zelienople, PA), and The Westminster Conservatory (Princeton, NJ).
 Danielle has taught Artistic Activism classes through the MGR Foundation (Pittsburgh, PA), which engaged at risk youth with performance, history and community, and currently works as a consultant for the Father Ryan Arts & Culture Center (McKees Rocks, PA), where she curates and performs events that celebrate Pittsburgh’s rich local music history.
 She is a vocalist who has recently performed with the Afro Yaqui Music Collective, which merges jazz, funk and soul into dialogue with indigenous musics of the 21st century.